Welcome to Kenninghall Parish Council's website

 Approximately 950 people live in the parish and over the past decade more than 50 new houses have been built in the village.
 We have a thriving village primary school that caters for the village's children and we are blessed with a large playing field and hard-surface multi-games area for children of all ages to enjoy.
 There are many footpaths and walks around the village, including in and around our very own wood.

 The village has two pubs, the Red Lion and The White Horse, both offering bed & breakfast accommodation and food, a village shop and post-office, a GP surgery and a coffee shop.
 All manner of interesting people live in the village, some of whom are well known in their field of interest.

 Kenninghall Parish Council meets on the first Tuesday of each month when its 11 councillors debate and decide on policy and action in the best interests of the village's people.

-Kenninghall is also blessed with St Mary's, a fine example of a Norfolk village church.
+Kenninghall's church is St Mary's, a fine example of a Norfolk village church.
 Information about, it together with some fine photos of its different aspects, can be found here: http://www.norfolkchurches.co.uk/kenninghall/kenninghall.htm

 Some history of Kenninghall: http://www.literarynorfolk.co.uk/kenninghall.htm